 Accessible vehicles are modified in one of two ways-either rear-entry or side-entry.
 Rear-entry vehicles allow access to the rear and midsection of the vehicle but don't allow you to ride in the driver or passenger seats.
 Side-entry vehicles allow access to the middle and front sections, but sometimes tight parking spaces make this modification less advantageous.
-There are pros and cons to each option, so be sure to discuss with your local dealer.
+There are pros and cons to each option, so be sure to discuss it with your local dealer.

 Buying a Modified Wheelchair Accessible Vehicle vs. Having a Vehicle Modified

 Purchasing a modified wheelchair accessible vehicle – that is, a vehicle that has already been made wheelchair accessible by a manufacturer – certainly has its benefits.
 Namely, convenience and the ability to see a finished product in person before buying.
 In some cases, you can send a vehicle to the factory to be modified, as long as the vehicle meets age and mileage requirements.
-Be sure to check with your dealer to find out which chassis a manufacturer can accept for modification before purchase.
+Be sure to check with your dealer to find out which vehicle a manufacturer can accept for modification before purchase.

 Take Your Time